zeko-labs/zeko-labs.github.io/pages/internal-design.md

 To simplify this, we make the inner/outer account the token owner, removing the need for tracking the public key of the token owner.

+## More in white paper

+If you are interested in reading more of internal design, please refer to the [white paper](https://docsend.com/view/f9a6kgdr4tjwuqng).